nevrome/mobest/docs/types.md

 ### Spatial coordinates

 `mobest::create_geopos` creates an object of class `mobest_spatialpositions` which is a `tibble` that represents spatial positions.
 Spatial positions in `mobest` are always 2-dimensional coordinates in a Cartesian space.
-For real world coordinates that means, that they have to be transformed to a projected coordinate system (e.g. with `sf::st_transform`): `mobest` can not be used with longitude and latitude coordinates.
+For real world coordinates that means, that they have to be transformed to a projected coordinate system (e.g. with `sf::st_transform`): `mobest` can not be used with longitude and latitude coordinates (also see See {ref}`Projecting the spatial data <basic:projecting the spatial data>`).

 ```r
 mobest::create_geopos(